A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Operational Semantics

 \subsubsection{The Rules}

 The rules are given in Figure \ref{fig_steps}.
-We are using a big-step semantics with judgements of the form $\stk \vdash \expr \steps \reval$.
+We use a big-step semantics with judgements of the form $\stk \vdash \expr \steps \reval$.
 The stack $\stk$ is the call stack at which $\expr$ is evaluated.
-Notice there is no substitution and there is no environment; variable lookup in the \ruleref{Var} rules is achieved by walking back along the control flow to find the original definition point, and the call stack alone suffices for this.
+Notice there is neither substitution nor any environment involved; variable lookups per the \ruleref{Var} rules are achieved by walking back along the control flow to find the original definition point, and the call stack alone suffices for this.

 \begin{definition} Relation $\stk \vdash \expr \steps \reval$ is defined by the rules of Figure \ref{fig_steps}.
-For well-formed top-level programs $\gexpr$ we define $\vdash \gexpr \steps \reval$ iff $[] \vdash \gexpr \steps \reval$. \end{definition}
+For well-formed top-level programs $\gexpr$, we define $\vdash \gexpr \steps \reval$ iff $[] \vdash \gexpr \steps \reval$. \end{definition}

-Note there is an invariant in the rules that $\expr^\lab$ appearing anywhere in the rules means it is a sub-expression of the original $\gexpr$ (\emph{i.e.} there is no substitution or re-labeling), \emph{except} for the special case of variables, which we allow to re-label with function value labels in the \ruleref{Var Non-Local} rule.
-Each variable will have a very small number of such relabelings possible in practice, and in the worst case is quadratic in the size of the program.
-Note that this means the total state information is formally a list of call sites and a \emph{pair} of program points: there will be one additional program point if it is a non-local variable being looked up.
+Note that there is an invariant in the rules that $\expr$ appearing anywhere in the rules means it is a sub-expression of the original $\gexpr$ (\ie there is no substitution or relabeling), \emph{except} for the special case of variables, which may have a DeBruijn index smaller than the index in the source program.
+Note that the total required state information is formally a list of call sites and \emph{either} a call site program point, or a DeBruijn index $\dbn$.
+The underlying variable $\ev$ of $\ev^\dbn$ is ignored in the rules as can be seen by a simple induction: for the base case it is ignored in \ruleref{Var Local}, and by induction it is ignored in \ruleref{Var Non-Local}.
+So, formally only the DeBruijn index is needed to produce a proof.

+This theory is tighly bound to a big-step presentation unlike standard environment or substution approaches, which can be elegantly presented in either big-step or small-step form.
+Our lookup of non-local variables involves a context switch into the context of the defining function, and while this could in principle be possible in a small-step presentation, it would be convoluted.
+Small-step does have some advantages we lose with big-step.
+For example, our big-step semantics equates divergence and stuck-ness (runtime type error) as equivalently having no constructible proof tree.
+Stuck-ness is expressible in big-step but it requires explicit error bubbling rules and so we have left it out for simplicity.